 In February enjoy stories of New Castle’s past along with an Old-Fashioned Potluck lunch with foods that were popular in the 1880’s.
 Founders Day was established following the Town’s 125th Anniversary.
 Previous Founders Day Celebrations have honored the Jolley, Rippy, Ganley and Mattivi families who were among New Castle’s earliest settlers.

-In June the Town of New Castle and Chamber of Commerce host a Community BBQ and Potluck in Burning Mountain Park.
+In June, the Downtown Group will be hosting a Potluck in Burning Mountain Park.
 Come and enjoy bingo, live music, face painting and balloons for the kids.
 It is a fun event where you can meet someone new from the New Castle community.

 Photograph courtesy of: Bruce Leland